Joshua Tree is quickly becoming a popular wedding and elopement destination for couples all around the world.

 Max capacity: 10 people, 5 cars

 Lost Horse is another fascinating area within Joshua Tree.
 The trail is about 7 miles roundtrip and takes you to another old gold mine.
-Like most trails in Joshua Tree, you’ll see rock formations, open fields, and lots of Joshua Trees.
+Like most trails in Joshua Tree, you’ll see boulders, open fields, and lots of Joshua Trees.

 Live Oak Picnic Area